ntwari-cedric/plsql-window-functions-ntwari-cedric/README.md

 example, the value of 0.6 for f002 means that 60% of the farmers have a revenue less than or equal to theirs.

+## step 6: Results Analysis and Interpretation
+The analysis is based on the data provided (5 farmers, 4 crops, 10 sales) and the output of what i  implemented PostgreSQL Window Functions.

+## 1. Descriptive Layer: What Happened?

+### farmers:
+farmer foo3 is top perfomer becouses he contribute more total revenue than athers around 2100000 in only to sales of tea crops(001.The ranking functions is the one show as farmer f003 is ranked 1st by revenue, followed closely by f004

+###  Revenue Distribution (Quartiles):
+  The NTILE(4) function shows that the top quartile (Quartile 1) is dominated by two highest-revenue farmers (f003 and f004)

+### Sales Trends (Running Total):
+running total show high speed of revenue growth in febuary coused by high sales of f003 around 1,100,000 in single sale (tea)

+## crops focus:
+the tea crops generate more sales in single sales amount while potatoes and beans has more frequence but sale lower

+## Month-to-Month Fluctuation:
+The LAG() and LEAD() analyses show significant revenue swings.
+For example, sales jumped 280,000.00 from s100 to s101, but dropped 200,000.00 by s109.
+These sharp fluctuations suggest unstable demand patterns that require further investigation into seasonal factors or customer purchasing behavior

+## 2. Diagnostic Layer: Why?

+  ### Farmer Performance Skew:
+Farmer f003's dominance is directly tied to the two high-value sales of 'tea' .
+This suggests that the value of the crop category (Cash Crops vs. Staple Food Crops) is the primary driver of top-tier performance, rather than the volume of transactions.

+### Regional Concentration:
+The top two farmers, f003 Karongi and f004 from Musanze, operate in different regions.
+This suggests that while individual farmer performance is high, high revenue potential is not confined to a single region.

+### Demand Smoothing:
+The 3-row moving average helps to smooth out the volatility seen in the LAG/LEAD comparison.
+For example, the moving average of sales between March 2 and March 16 (including s103, s104, s105) would give a much clearer trend of stable sales activity during that period, isolating the impact of the high-value 'tea' outlier.

+### Low Performer Insight:
+Farmer f005 (Niyigena), the lowest performer, contributed the minimum revenue and is classified in Quartile 4, indicating they are either a new farmer or require specific intervention.

+## 3. Prescriptive Layer: What Next?
+High-Value Replication (Prescriptive Action):

+### Recommendation:
+Study the sales tactics and quality control practices of Farmer f003 and f004 for the 'Tea' and 'Potatoes' crops.

+### Business Action:
+Create a dedicated "Top Farmer Mentorship Program" (Quartile 1) to share their best practices with farmers in Quartiles 2, 3, and 4 to boost overall crop revenue.

+Demand Forecasting (Prescriptive Action):

+### Recommendation:
+Utilize the Moving Average results to set inventory and production targets for the next three months.

+### Business Action:
+Since the moving average is a smoothed trend, use it as the baseline for the next quarter's demand forecast, especially for staple crops like potatoes and beans, which show consistent sales.

+Targeted Intervention (Prescriptive Action):

+### Recommendation:
+Implement a targeted support program for farmers in the lowest tier (Quartile 4), specifically f005.

+### Business Action:
+Investigate the reasons for low sales (e.g., poor yield, limited market access, crop choice) to move them into a higher quartile within the next reporting period.

+## References

+1. Maniraguha, E. (2025).
+Database Development with PL/SQL - Lecture 01: Introduction to SQL Command Basics (Recap).
+AUCA.
+2. Maniraguha, E. (2025).
+Database Development with PL/SQL - Lecture 02: Introduction to GitHubs.
+AUCA.
+3. PostgreSQL.org.
+(2024).
+Window Functions Documentation. https://www.postgresql.org/docs/current/tutorial-window.html
+4. PostgreSQL.org.
+(2024).
+SQL Syntax Window Functions. https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS
+5. PostgreSQL Tutorial.
+(2023).
+Window Functions in PostgreSQL - Complete Guide.
+YouTube. https://www.youtube.com/watch?v=H2LCz-J8pRg
+6. FreeCodeCamp.
+(2024).
+PostgreSQL Window Functions Tutorial.
+YouTube. https://www.youtube.com/watch?v=Ww71knvhQ-s
+7. TechTFQ.
+(2023).
+Advanced SQL Window Functions Explained.
+YouTube. https://www.youtube.com/watch?v=Ww71knvhQ-s
+8. Amigoscode.
+(2024).
+PostgreSQL for Beginners - Window Functions.
+YouTube. https://www.youtube.com/watch?v=Ww71knvhQ-s
+9. Oracle Corporation.
+(2024).
+PL/SQL Language Reference.
+Oracle Documentation.
+10. W3Schools.
+(2024).
+SQL Window Functions. https://www.w3schools.com/sql/sql_window functions.asp